Kim Kardashian’s Skims is now worth $4bn

 The ‘Keeping Up With The Kardashians’ star says she and business partner Jens Grede are ‘so proud’

-Kim Kardashian’s shapewear company SKIMS is now worth US$4bn (approximately £3.09bn) after a new funding round raised US$270m (£209m).
+Kim Kardashian’s shapewear company Skims is now worth US$4bn (approximately £3.09bn) after a new funding round raised US$270m (£209m).

 This makes Skims a unicorn company four times over.
 A unicorn company refers to startup companies with a value of more than $1bn.